Sebastian-Barrett/sebsite/CNC.md

 ## Wave
 <div class="clearfix">
     <img alt="Wave" src="/sebsite/images/wave.jpg" id="rightfloat">
     <p>This is water ripple frozen into wood.
 I used my <a href="/sebsite/python">python DXF program</a> to convert a wave equation to DXF file.
-I modelled my wave as a cosine wave wit an exponential decay:
+I modelled my wave as a cosine wave with an exponential decay:
     var html = katex.renderToString("c = \\pm\\sqrt{a^2 + b^2}", {
         throwOnError: false
     });